Vector-like memory management of a collection of characters.

 (Statically) declare and initialize a vector

 Unlike the templatized functions, "STRING" is not a placeholder for a "templatized" name.
-This macro/function is called literally as DECLARE_CSTL_STRING() and the TYPE
+This macro/function is called literally as DECLARE_CSTL_STRING() and the TYPE parameter is the type of string object being declared without the cstl_ prefix, e.g.

 #define DECLARE_CSTL_STRING(TYPE, NAME)